A Database for Research on Detection and Enhancement of Speech Transmitted over HF links: Ham Radio Database

 To create the database we transmitted speech signals from our amateur radio station in Paderborn and recollected the data which has been received in parallel by several Kiwi-\gls{SDR} stations throughout neighboring countries.
 Each Kiwi-\gls{SDR} is separately connected to our servers to transmit the recorded signals back to Paderborn via a WebSocket connection.
 For the automated transmission the beacon callsign DB0UPB (assigned by the German Telecommunications body ``Bundesnetzagentur'') was used.
 The transmission and recording scheme is depicted in Fig.~\ref{FIG:gesamtsystem}.

 Predicted signal quality for the chosen HF carrier frequencies was checked using the web site \cite{VOACAP20}, and appropriate receiver stations from regions with good predicted signal quality were selected.
-The dataset includes recordings from stations in Germany, Austria, Switzerland, Belgium, the Netherlands and the United Kingdom.
+The data set includes recordings from stations in Germany, Austria, Switzerland, Belgium, the Netherlands and the United Kingdom.

 The signals are \gls{SSB} modulated using the lower sideband (LSB) with a bandwidth of $\SI{2.7}{kHz}$ at carrier frequencies of $\SI{7.05}{MHz}-\SI{7.053}{MHz}$ and $\SI{3.6}{MHz} -\SI{3.62}{MHz}$.
-Although, the original audio data has a sampling rate of \SI{16}{kHz}, and the Kiwi-\gls{SDR} sampled the data at \SI{12.001}{Hz}, the finally emitted data is band-limited to $\SI{2.7}{kHz}$, adhering to transmission regulations from the \gls{ITU}.
+Although, the original audio data has a sampling rate of \SI{16}{kHz}, and the Kiwi-\gls{SDR} sampled the data at \SI{12.001}{Hz} \cite{kiwisoft21}, the finally emitted data is band-limited to $\SI{2.7}{kHz}$, adhering to transmission regulations from the \gls{ITU}.
 In a first processing step the recorded signals are band-limited to $\SI{4}{kHz}$ via a linear Parks-McClellan filter and downsampled to a rate of $\SI{8}{kHz}$.